Code Of Conduct

 - Requiring that the reported person not join specific communication channels

-- Removing the reported person from event speaking and coordination
+- Removing the reported person from administrator or moderator rights to community infrastructure

 - Removing a volunteer from their duties and responsibilities